 Wonderful Washcloth Pattern

-The very first project will be a classic, a crochet washcloth!
+As I said before, the very first project will be a classic, a crochet washcloth.
+However, the stitch we’ll be using is definitely not ordinary!
 This is a great useful thing to make for yourself or as a gift.
 We’ll be using wattle stitch for this washcloth.
 (If you need a more in depth tutorial then follow the link.)

 Foundation Row.
 Ch 39.